Why Social Media Is Not Smart for Middle School Kids

 Posted March 26, 2017 | Reviewed by Lybi Ma

-This guest post is by Melanie Hempe, RN, founder of Families Managing Media.
+This guest post is by Melanie Hempe, BSN, founder of ScreenStrong.

 I really love middle school kids.
 I have two of them!
 If you have been through middle-school parenting, you may have noticed what I see: Strange things seem to happen to a tween’s brain the first day they walk into middle school.